deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 This setting defines the time in mS where the main screen readings are updated (voltage, temperatures).<br>
 The effective update rate will be limited by the ADC read frequency.<br> Use a higher setting for less "flickery" display (more steady values).<br>
+  - **Remember last profile/tip/temp**<br>
+If set to *ON* the station will remember the last used profile/tip/temp between power cycles.
+Enabling these increases flash wear if the board has no backup battery.
+Saving the last used temperature is only available if the board has a battery.<br>
+If set to *OFF*, the station will default back to the last saved profile or selected tip and the default temperature on the next power cycle.
+If you want to change the default, set the given *remember* option to *ON*, make your change in the other menus (profile or select a different tip), exit to the main screen, wait 10 second (the controller writes the settings in the background), then switch the *remember* option to *OFF* again.<br>
+Keeping the last used temperature is only available with a backup battery.
+The last used temperature and tip is profile specific.
+If you don't change the profile and tip that often, you can leave these settings *ON*, but if you change the tip/profile frequently it is recommended to switch it *OFF*.
+The controller has a minimum guaranteed 10000 write cycles to the flash.
   - **DEBUG**<br>
 Enable debugging menu.<br>
   - **RESET MENU**<br>